livkndt/flask-product-scraper/README.md

 ```

 ### Install productscraper
-The following will install all the required dependencies
+The following will install the productscraper applications the required dependencies,
+and then export the Flask app.
 ```
-$ pip install .
+$ pip install -e .
+$ export FLASK_APP=productscraper
 ...
 ```
 **Next: You will need to run the web scraper to populate the database,